undrivendev/cookify/README.md

 Prerequisites: [poetry](https://python-poetry.org/)

-Change directory into the project one and just execute `poetry run python src/cookify/cookify.py` file with these command-line arguments:
+Change directory into the project one and just execute `poetry run cookify` with these command-line arguments:

 1. The folder containing the project to convert